lyberix/lyberix/doc/gitian-building.md

 ![](gitian-building/create_vm_file_location_size.png)

-- Disk size: at least 40GB; as low as 20GB *may* be possible, but blyberix to err on the safe side
+- Disk size: at least 40GB; as low as 20GB *may* be possible, but blyberixv3 to err on the safe side
 - Push the `Create` button

 Get the [Debian 7.8 net installer](http://cdimage.debian.org/cdimage/archive/7.8.0/amd64/iso-cd/debian-7.8.0-amd64-netinst.iso) (a more recent minor version should also work, see also [Debian Network installation](https://www.debian.org/CD/netinst/)).